hms-networks/flexy-osisoft-connector/README.md

 ## About

-This demo reads multiple tag values from an eWON Flexy IO Server and POSTs them to an OSIsoft PI Server.
+This application connects tags from a Flexy to an OSIsoft PI dataserver.

 ## Certificates